SAP-samples/build-codejam/exercises/extra-demo-automation-bots/README.md

 # Demo: Automation Bots in SAP Build Process Automation

 SAP Build Process Automation is made up the ability to create processes and automation bots.
 You created a process, but this code jam does not include exercises for automation bots.
-SO we would like to demo some of it for you.
+So we would like to demo some of it for you.

 ## Demo